Combining T-learning and DR-learning: a framework for oracle-efficient estimation of causal contrasts: Numerical experiments

 In all experiments conducted, the data-generating mechanism implied a causal contrast additive in the covariates, and the EP-learner sieve was constructed using a univariate trigonometric cosine polynomial basis, as considered in \cite{zhang2022regression}.
 The truncation level for the trigonometric series was selected from the first six leading frequencies of the trigonometric series using cross-validation.
 To obtain initial cross-fitted propensity score and outcome regression estimates, ensemble learning based on cross-validation and a library of candidate algorithms including gradient-boosted trees (xgboost) with tree depths ranging from 1 to 8 and generalized additive models (GAMs) was used.
-The performance of the EP-learner was compared to that of DR-learner, R-learner \citep{QuasiOracleWager}, T-learner, and a causal forest estimator \citep{atheywager2014causalforest} for the CATE in the first two experiments.
+The performance of EP-learner was compared to that of DR-learner, R-learner \citep{QuasiOracleWager}, T-learner, and a causal forest estimator \citep{atheywager2014causalforest} for the CATE in the first two experiments.
 We considered various EP-learners, DR-learners, T-learners, and R-learners, each differing in the supervised learning algorithm used in Step 2 of Algorithm \ref{alg::EPlearner}.
 The supervised learning algorithms considered were GAMs, multivariate adaptive regression splines (MARS), random forests (RF), and xgboost, and are implemented using the \texttt{R} packages \texttt{gam} \citep{hastie2015package}, \texttt{earth} \citep{milborrow2019package}, \texttt{ranger} \citep{ranger}, and \texttt{xgboost} \citep{xgboost}.
+We note that only GAM (for a fixed tuning parameter) is an example of an empirical risk minimizer, with $\mathcal{F}$ taken as the cubic smoothing spline class \citep{HastieTibshirani1990}, whereas all other methods are greedy estimators that select tree splits or basis functions in an adaptive manner.
 For the R-learner, we omitted the use of MARS because the weight implementation of \texttt{earth} is computationally prohibitive.
 The causal forest estimator used is implemented using the R package \texttt{grf} and was internally tuned using the tune.parameters=``all" argument of the \texttt{causal\_forest()} function \citep{tibshirani2018package}.
 For the DR-learner, R-learner, T-learner, and EP-learners, tuning parameters were selected using 10-fold cross-validation based on the DR-learner loss.

 In the third experiment, we compare the performance of EP-learner for log-CRR estimation with that of the T-learner and of the IPW-based E-learner introduced in \cite{JiangEntropy}.
 We did not consider learners based on the one-step debiased risk estimator due to the nonconvexity of its corresponding loss function.
 The base-learner MARS was omitted for all causal learners as the \texttt{R} package \texttt{earth} does not support non-binary outcomes for logistic regression.
 For similar reasons, we used the \texttt{xgboost} (rather than the \texttt{ranger}) implementation of random forests.
 Apart from these changes, the base statistical learning algorithms used for the causal learners were the same as those used for CATE estimation.